dalibo/temboard/doc/temboard-howto-alerting.md

 ## Probe Status Over Time

-By clicking on probe name, one can also get access to an even more detailed view for each probe.
+By clicking on probe name, one can also access an even more detailed view for each probe.
 In this view, users will find:

  - the current status,